DNX-BR/oni/README.md

     APP_PORTS:                            # Container ports to expose
       - 8080
     APP_SECRET_EXTRACT: secret-arn            # Extract all secrets key from secret manager and set in task definition
-    APP_SECRET_EXTRACT_ENV_FILE: secret-arn   # Extract all secrets key from secret manager and save it to an env file
     APP_VARIABLES:                        # Container variables
       - KEY: VALUE
     APP_SECRETS:                          # Container secret parameter from ssm or secrets manager